giulihejt/giulihejt/README.md

 </picture>

 <p>I'm just here to mess around, learn some stuff, and make some cool things along the way.<br>
-I'm a newbie.
+I'm a newbie, learning JS & Py.
 If you have feedback or advice, I'll take it.</p>

 <h3>Hobbies & Interests</h3>